Volunteer with the Doula Service

 About you

 Because we often support women who have experienced physical and emotional trauma, you must be compassionate and caring.
-You must also be open to working with women and their families from a diverse range of backgrounds.
+You should also be open to working with women and families from diverse cultural backgrounds across the West Midlands.

 Opportunities

-Drivers – pick up and deliver essential items and donations to new mums.
+Drivers – Pick up and deliver essential items and donations to new mums across Birmingham and surrounding areas.

-Befrienders – either over the phone or in person, you will be a friendly ear for service users, perhaps sign-posting to services, advocating on their behalf or attending appointments with them.
+Befrienders – Either over the phone or in person, you will offer a friendly ear to service users, sign-posting to other services, advocating on their behalf or attending appointments with them.

-Translators – our client group is incredibly varied reflecting the population of Birmingham, Sandwell and Solihull.
-If you speak a community language we’d like to hear from you.
-We’ve recently needed support for – Arabic, Albanian, Romanian, Farsi, Bengali, Urdu, Pushto, Kurdish and this is not an exhaustive list.
-Demand for your support will not be predictable so as with our Doula role, it would be helpful if you can be flexible in your approach and availability.
+Translators – Our clients reflect the diversity of Birmingham, Sandwell and Solihull.
+If you speak a community language we’d love to hear from you.
+We often need support in Arabic, Albanian, Romanian, Farsi, Bengali, Urdu, Pushto, and Kurdish (among others).
+Demand varies, so flexibility in your availability is appreciated.

 Volunteering and claiming Universal Credit

-If you get Universal Credit, your volunteering can count to up to half the time you agree to spend looking for and preparing for work in your Claimant Commitment.
+If you receive Universal Credit, your volunteering with Bethel can count for up to half the time you agree to spend looking for or preparing for work in your Claimant Commitment.

 Apply